East African supermarket giant Nakumatt’s bankruptcy paves the way for new players

 Cameroon deploys troops to anglophone regions amid growing separatist movement

-This week, the crisis in Anglophone Cameroon reached news levels as the government deployed troops to the region in order to combat the growing separatist movement there.
+This week, the crisis in Anglophone Cameroon reached new levels as the government deployed troops to the region in order to combat the growing separatist movement there.
 On December 1, the government had announced a forced evacuation of 16 villages in southwest Cameroon, stating that anyone remaining “will be treated as accomplices or perpetrators of ongoing criminal occurrences.”
 President Paul Biya and Defense Minister Joseph Beti Assomo have labeled them “criminals” and “terrorists.”

 The separatist movement has gained steam during an escalation of peaceful protests by teachers and lawyers and an internet shutdown by the government in Anglophone Cameroon.
 In fact, most schools in the northwest and southwest of the country have remain closed since November of 2016.
-This ethno-linguistic tension stems from perceived discrimination of the minority anglophone Cameroonians: They are unable to hold civil service jobs, many government documents are only published in French, and French-speaking and French civil law-trained lawyers are placed into the British common law courts in the region.
+This ethno-linguistic tension stems from perceived discrimination of the minority anglophone Cameroonians: They are unable to hold civil service jobs, many government documents are only published in French, and French-speaking and French civil law-trained lawyers are placed in British common law courts in the region.

 According to Reuters, over the past month, insurgents—whose goal is to form the Republic of Ambazonia have killed at least 11 soldiers and police, and the ensuing government response has caused over 5,000 English-speaking Cameroonians to seek refuge in neighboring Nigeria since October 1.
 Residents of the affected regions have accused the government of human rights abuses such as murder and rape.